elpatron68/lc-lcs-upload/README.md

 [Detailed sytem requirements for Microsoft .NET](https://docs.microsoft.com/en-us/dotnet/framework/get-started/system-requirements) provided by Microsoft.

+*The manufacturer`s 'LANtools' or a Ssh client like 'Putty' don't need to be installed.*

 ### Download and install

 Download the latest ZIP archive from the [releases page](https://github.com/elpatron68/lc-lcs-upload/releases) and unzip it to a folder of you choice.
 The directory must be writable, so don't use `"C:\Program Files (x86)"` or similar.